C4Q/AC-Android/cohort_5.4/unit_05/05_03_path_and_query_app_from_scratch.md

 1. Create a GitHub repo and commit your app to it.

-1. A set of weather icons is available as zip file in this repo.
+1. A set of weather icons is available as zip file [in this repo](https://github.com/joinpursuit/Pursuit-Core-Android/blob/master/cohort_5.4/unit_05/images/icons.zip).
 Each forecast includes an `icon` field, which names an icon from this collection.
 For each day, show the icon corresponding to the forecast weather.

 1. Add an interactive control to toggle between Farenheit and Celcius temperatures.

 Use your best judgement in designing the user interface.
-[Here's](./example.png) a sample of what it might look like.
+[Here's](https://github.com/joinpursuit/Pursuit-Core-Android/blob/master/cohort_5.4/unit_05/images/example.png) a sample of what it might look like.

 Your submission will be evaluated on functionality, code quality, and style.

+## Exercises

+Please check the canvas calendar for today's date to submit today's exercise.